thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-classic-manage-visual-studio.md

 <properties
-   pageTitle="Créer et gérer des machines virtuelles Linux dans Visual Studio | Microsoft Azure" description="Découvrez comment utiliser Visual Studio pour créer et gérer des machines virtuelles Azure exécutant Linux" services="visual-studio-online,virtual-machines-linux" documentationCenter="na" authors="TomArcher"
+   pageTitle="Create and manage Linux VMs in Visual Studio | Microsoft Azure" description="Learn how to use Visual Studio to create and manage Azure VMs running Linux" services="visual-studio-online,virtual-machines-linux" documentationCenter="na" authors="TomArcher"